-In feudal europe, art and culture was inextricably tied to the Christian church.
+In feudal Europe, art and culture was inextricably tied to the Christian church.
 The massive gothic cathedrals and monasteries were the de-facto schools of the day, and both taught the arts, and funded artistic production.
-But in the early 15th century, in Florence Italy, a man named Cosimo de’ Medici was about to steal art back from the church and give it to business.
+But in the early 15th century in Florence, Cosimo de’ Medici stole art back from the church and give it to business.

 Cosimo di Giovanni de’ Medici was the head of the Medici Bank, the largest bank in Europe.
 In 1434, after more than a decade of political grappling with the previous Florentine dynasty, he gained the full support of the local government, and rebuilt Florence into the financial capital of the western world.
 With his family’s connections through marriage and trade, Cosimo was able to bring stability to Florence that soon spread throughout Italy.
 Flourishing trade spawned a wealthy middle-class, and connected previously isolated cities.
 The new commercial elite was hungry for culture and invention, and they had the money to pay for it.
 Capitalism wanted art.